freeCompilerCamp/freecompilercamp.github.io/_posts/2020-07-09-rose-ast-modification-part1.markdown

    ```

 ## Features ##
-In a previous tutorial, we looked at a simple example of modifying the AST for some given source code in ROSE by adding a function call into the AST.
-In this tutorial, we will work with some more additional and more advanced AST modifications for supporting various source-to-source transformations.
+Thus far, we've looked at how to work with the AST in ROSE, but we have not yet made any explicit changes to the AST.
+In this two-part tutorial, we will look at how to modify the AST to support various source-to-source transformations.
 We particularly focus on common language constructs, such as variable declarations, functions, etc., and how to insert them into an existing AST.
 Note that AST modifications are most often done using high level interfaces for their simplicity, although low level interfaces can also be used to give users the maximum possible freedom for AST manipulation.
 In this tutorial, we rely on the high-level SAGE interface as the low-level interface is being phased out.

 AST construction is generally done by using such an interface to construct a subtree for a particular modification before inserting it into the existing AST.